-Hazardous Substances Storage Area: Fuels, chemicals, lubricants and other hazardous substances must be stored in a demarcated, secured and clearly sign-posted area within the site camp away from the riparian zone.
+Hazardous Substances Storage Area: Fuels, chemicals, lubricants and other hazardous substances must be stored in a demarcated, secured and clearly sign-posted area within the site camp away from water courses.
 Refer to Section 8.7 for further recommendations relating to the storage or hazardous substances and fuels.